KASB pushing for nearly $4 billion dollars of federal relief funding for rural internet access

 For the nearly 240 students, internet access is crucial.

-“Trying to give every student an equitable platform to learn and the same opportunities as best we can in that home situation, internet’s a vital piece of how we’re going to make that work,” said Derstein.”
+“Trying to give every student an equitable platform to learn and the same opportunities as best we can in that home situation, the internet’s a vital piece of how we’re going to make that work,” said Derstein.

 Although local broadband companies stepped up and provided free access in the spring, a long-term solution is still needed.